-On Friday, all those college students who have received their first Heritage Malta Passport Visa are invited to attend an one-of-a-kind go to to the Neolithic Temples of Kordin III in Paola.
-This visa is given to the scholars when they accumulate 10 special stamps on their passport in the course of visits to ten Heritage Malta websites and museums.
+On Friday, all those college students who have received their first Heritage Malta Passport Visa are invited to attend a one-of-a-kind go to the Neolithic Temples of Kordin III in Paola.
+This visa is given to the scholars when they accumulate 10 special stamps on their passports in visits to ten Heritage Malta websites and museums.
 Two adults can also accompany each pupil for this unique occasion.

-- Make sure you have enough blank pages for entry stamps: some countries demand a completely empty page for their entry stamps and if you are visiting several countries in one trip, as is often the case with gap travel, you can be caught out.
+- Make sure you have enough blank pages for entry stamps: some countries demand an empty page for their entry stamps, and if you are visiting several countries in one trip, as is often the case with gap travel, you can be caught out.

 - Take a second form of photo identification with you.

-Neil Clymer is the Web Architect of Globelink International Ltd. Their insurance website, Globelink provides coverage for almost any type of journey and age group (up to 84).
-Their Globetrekkers travel insurance provides excellent cover for student, gap year travellers, backpackers and
+Neil Clymer is the Web Architect of Globelink International Ltd. Their insurance website, Globelink, provides coverage for almost any type of journey and age group (up to 84).
+Their Globetrekkers travel insurance provides excellent cover for student, gap year travelers, backpackers and